-The GenSearch and more Blog is an informative weekly post with simple instructions for finding your ancestors.
+The GenSearch and more Blog is an informative post with simple instructions for finding your ancestors.
 This is not a travel log or a post just for links to other sites.
 It is a true research blog that discusses simple methods and original sources.
-The Blog launch was May 27th, 2014, with a Free subscription for everyone until all Primary Source posts are completed some time in 2015.
-After that time, the Blog will be available for subscribers only for $19.95 per year.
+The Blog launch was May 27th, 2014, with a Free subscription for everyone until all Primary Source posts and an Index are completed.
+After that time, the Blog will be available for subscribers only for $18.00 per year.
+The Blog will be posted on the 10th, 20th and the last day of each month.

 Get everything you need to successfully search for U. S. ancestors in our new Shortcut to Genealogy Kit.
 The Kit contains (1) Instructions page, (1) Ancestral Chart, (1) set of three Shortcut to Genealogy Checklists, and (1) Shortcut to Genealogy Sources book.
 Genealogy research is easy when you know what to look for (in the Checklists) and where to find it (in the book).
 See the Publications Page.